 Dickinson College partners with professional advocates from the YWCA.
 Our advocates are free, confidential and are available 24/7.
 Advocates support our students and employees through counseling services, referrals to community resources, in-person accompaniments for medical forensic exams, the criminal justice system, law enforcement and the Title IX and Sexual Respect Office, and other college offices.
 YWCA professionals provide training and events on the topics of sexual assault, consent, and healthy relationships.
-This year, our advocates supported 29 campus community members and engaged in over 10 programs.
+This year, our YWCA advocates and their programs reached 288 students, 23 staff and 11 faculty.